BadeaTayea/Symbolic-PDE-Discovery/README.md

 u_t = -1.01491\, u\, u_x + 0.09949\, u_{xx}
 $$

-Through visual inspection of the original solution, and from the form of the identified PDE, we could identify the first system to emerge from Burgers’ equation.
+Through visual inspection of the original solution, and from the form of the identified PDE, we could identify the first system to emerge from **Burgers’ equation**.

 The quality and accuracy of the prediction is demonstrated by both quantitative error metrics and qualitative visualizations.